 Clients thinking of automating their replenishment processes often ask me what potential problems they should be alert to when changing their systems.

-There are plenty of companies who have managed to turn seasonality into an opportunity.
+Seasonal inventory management is not easy.
+However, there are many companies who have managed to turn it from a problem into an opportunity.

 Many companies switch to automated replenishment to improve shelf availability and inventory turnover, and to make re-ordering more efficient.